 If you want to develop some language skills before you go

-- The University offers students the opportunity to study a foreign or second language free of charge.
+- The University offers students free opportunities to learn a language

-- or you can contact the University of Glasgow’s Language Centre to find out more about the courses and support that they can offer.
+- or you can contact the University of Glasgow’s Modern Foreign Languages Unit to find out more about the courses and support that they offer.

 Erasmus+ Online Linguistic Support

-If selected to study or work through Erasmus+ in a country where one of the languages below are spoken then you will have the opportunity to assess your skills in the foreign language before you go – and when you come back.
+If selected to study or work through Erasmus+ you have the opportunity to assess your language skills before and after your trip.
 You will also have access to a free online language course to improve your skills before you go, and while you are away.

 Even if you will study or work in English, Erasmus+ Online Linguistic Support may be available to you to support your foreign language skills.